 Rules-based chatbots can automate customer service in very specific scenarios.
 For example, looking up an order status or browsing through a product catalog.
 Basic chatbot technology moves the conversation forward via bot-prompted keywords or U/X features like Facebook Messenger’s suggested responses.
 (As compared to typing in a question in free-form, using slang and engaging naturally in a conversation).

-Bots have limited, if any, natural language processing.
+AI chatbot platforms have limited, if any, natural language processing.
 Variations of a question must be pre-trained for a chatbot to accurately understand what a person is trying to say.
-For instance, a virtual assistant is trained to understand “Where’s my order?”.
+For instance, a virtual assistant is trained to understand “Where’s my order?”
 If a customer asks the same question slightly differently, “Is my package arriving today?”, the bot will not accurately understand the intent of the question is “order status.”

 That is, unless it has been explicitly trained to do so within the labeling and learning provided in its training data.